Staff Profile

 NE1 7RU

-I joined Newcastle University in July 2020 as a Lecturer in International Politics of Gender.
-I am a political ethnographer of humanitarianism in 'the Middle East.'
+I joined Newcastle University in July 2020 as a Lecturer in International Politics of Gender, and was promoted to Senior Lecturer in 2024.
+I am a researcher of humanitarianism in 'the Middle East.'
 My research focuses on questions of gender (particularly men and masculinities) refugee recognition, vulnerability, labour market integration, and race and racism in humanitarianism.
 My work sits at the intersections of feminist international politics, Middle East politics, and refugee and humanitarian studies.

-My research has been published in peer review journals including International Feminist Journal of Politics, Middle East Critique, and Review of International Studies, and has been awarded prizes by multiple professional associations, including the British International Studies Association, the Political Studies Association, and the Feminist Theory and Gender Studies Section of the International Studies Association.
+My research has been published in numerous peer review journals including Development and Change, International Feminist Journal of Politics, Journal of Ethnic and Migration Studies, Middle East Critique, and Review of International Studies, and has been awarded prizes by multiple professional associations, including the British International Studies Association, the Political Studies Association, and the Feminist Theory and Gender Studies Section of the International Studies Association.

-I am a member of the Council (Trustee) of the British Society for Middle Eastern Studies (BRISMES), an Independent Fellow at the Centre for Transnational Development and Collaboration, and an Affiliated Researcher at the Arnold Bergstraesser Institute.
+I am the Co-Vice President (2024-2027) of the British Society for Middle Eastern Studies (BRISMES) and Chair of the Society's Committee on Academic Freedom.
+I am also an Independent Fellow at the Centre for Transnational Development and Collaboration, and an Affiliated Researcher at the Arnold Bergstraesser Institute.

 Between 2018 and 2020, I was a Senior Researcher at the Arnold Bergstraesser Institute at the University of Freiburg and a Teaching Fellow at University College Freiburg.
 I received my PhD in Politics and International Relations from SOAS University of London in 2018.